All Out (organisation): Campaigns

 When the Google Translate tool translated the word 'gay' to offensive terms, the former Executive Director of All Out, Andre Banks, launched a petition calling for Google to make the necessary changes, gathering over 52,000 signatures for the campaign.

 In 2012, All Out took down a petition aimed at shooting back against anti-gay boycott groups placing pressure on EA due to gay characters included in the game publisher's titles.
 The page was hit by spam attacks that came from different IP addresses.
 This was later sorted by removing the spam comments and updating the signature count on the All Out’s campaign page.

 Following the rise of anti-gay rhetoric and violence coupled with the declaration of LGBT-free zones in Poland, Polish LGBT community members have stated that they feel unsafe.
-All out launched a campaign to counter the attacks, some 10,000 people signing a petition shortly after the campaign launch.
+All Out launched a campaign to counter the attacks, with some 10,000 people signing a petition shortly after the campaign launch.